kraasch/astar-with-tests/README.md

 ![result example](./info/idea_04.png)

+NOTE: The image shows a search at basic intensity where each pair of exits is only in-chunk searched if it aligns with the general direction between start and end node.

-NOTE: a solution to a maze is a list chunk exits which are connected via an in-chunk path.
+A solution to a maze is a list chunk exits which are connected via an in-chunk path.
+In the above image for example, the right paths do not connect the start node with the end node.

 Additional idea: